Nagymartoni family: Decline

 In July 1346, the two existing branches of the Nagymartoni family entered into an agreement of land division with each other.
 Regarding his possessions acquired by himself, Paul (I) excluded the family of his late uncle Michael from the inheritance and made his nephew Nicholas (II) "the German" (son of the deceased Lawrence) his only heir – Bartholomew (II) died sometime after March 1346.
-Michael's grandson, Nicholas (III) "the Hungarian" was granted half portions of the ancient family estates – e.g. Nagymarton, Fraknó, Bajót, Röjtökör and Kabold –, which proved to be a generous deed from apart of Paul, whereas in previous decades their modernization and strengthening was due only to him and Lawrence.
+Michael's grandson, Nicholas (III) "the Hungarian" was granted half portions of the ancient family estates – e.g. Nagymarton, Fraknó, Bajót, Röjtökör and Kabold –, which proved to be a generous deed from Paul, whereas in previous decades their modernization and strengthening was due only to him and Lawrence.
 Despite the contract, Nicholas the German and Nicholas the Hungarian (they were second cousins of each other) made another agreement after Paul's death in June 1351: thereafter, they jointly possessed the inherited and acquired landholdings, and if one of them dies without an heir, the other remaining branch shall inherit the estates.

 The Nagymartoni (or Fraknói) family gradually Germanised due to the marriages of their family members with noblewomen from the Duchy of Austria.
 Nicholas the German issued several German-language charters during his lifetime.
 He styled himself as "Graf Niclas von Merteinsdorf, der Teutsch" in these documents.
 The family's wealth began to wane under the two Nicholas.
 As none of them held royal office, the sizeable stock of landholdings proved insufficient to cover the elite way of life.
 Both of them attended a delegation to Passau at their own expense in 1350, when the envoys escorted Margaret of Bavaria, the spouse of Stephen of Anjou into Hungary.
-They took on a similar role in 1352, when Maria of Bosnia get married to Ulrich V, Count of Helfenstein.
+They took on a similar role in 1352, when Maria of Bosnia married Ulrich V, Count of Helfenstein.
 Nicholas the German also participated in King Louis' campaign into Lithuania in 1351.